DST. Daylight Saving Time is here and begins in the wee hours of Sunday March 13th.

 - Siestas can be a good thing.
 A short nap may do you good and recharge your batteries, as your internal clock begins to adjust on its own over several days.

 - Discover how much sleep you really need.
 Everyone needs a different amount to be well-rested and maintain healthy balance.
 Our sleep requirements are unique and change with age.
 You might try sleeping without an alarm on weekends to see how you feel and when you wake up on your own.

 For more ideas for restful sleeping tips, read this article on WebMD.

 Daylight Saving Time seems to create a debate as old as time.
 Many people would like to see just one time and stick with it.
 Yet others like the idea and feel we are all owed an extra hour of evening light in the spring.
 One thing is for certain – time will ‘fall back’ to standard time again on Sunday, November 6, when DST ends.

 For more about the history of DST, you may also enjoy:

-Spring Forward: The Annual Madness of Daylight Saving Time, Michael Downing
+Spring Forward: The Annual Madness of Daylight Saving Time, by Michael Downing

-Seize the Daylight: The Curious and Contentious Story of Daylight Saving Time, David Prerau
+Seize the Daylight: The Curious and Contentious Story of Daylight Saving Time, by David Prerau